GarenWoo/0118_FuzzTest/README.md

         vm.expectRevert(encodedRevertMessage);
         vm.prank(_recipient);
         SuperBank_Contract.withdrawETH();
-        assertEq(
+        assertTrue(
-            SuperBank_Addr.balance,
+            SuperBank_Addr.balance > 0,
-            0,
+            "Because the recipient is not the owner of SuperBank, the ETH balance of Bigbank isn't 0 after calling withdrawETH()"
-            "After withdrawal, the ETH balance of SuperBank should be 0" );
+        );
     }